Mark Patterson (New Zealand politician): Second term, 2023–present

 Patterson was ranked fourth on New Zealand First's party list for the 2023 general election and re-contested the Taieri electorate.
 Patterson finished fourth in Taieri, gaining 3,069 votes.
 New Zealand First reentered Parliament, with 6.08% of the popular vote and eight seats; Patterson was re-elected as a list MP.
 He said he was motivated to return to Parliament in protest of the Labour Government's environment and agriculture policies.

 Following the formation of the National-led coalition government, Patterson was appointed Minister for Rural Communities and Associate Minister of Agriculture in late November 2023.
 He was additionally appointed Associate Minister for Regional Development in January 2024.
 Patterson has delegated responsibility for the wool industry.
 He launched the government's "woolshed roadshow" in 2024.
 In 2025, he announced that government buildings would be required to use wool products, rather than synthetic fibres, in construction and refurbishment.
 Due to a pecuniary interest and potential conflict, Patterson stood aside from decisions related to Emissions Trading Scheme (ETS) settings, but not before taking part in ETS decisions in May 2024.

 In late February 2025, the Ministry for Primary Industries stopped sending staff to Patterson's office after complaints from staff.
 While the complaints were not directly about Patterson, their nature remained undisclosed for privacy reasons.

+As Associate Minister of Regional Development, Patterson announced on 7 April 2026 that the Government would loan NZ$18.13 million from the Regional Infrastructure Fund to support pre-construction work for the Tukituki Water Restoration Project.
+The proposed 104 million cubic square dam is intended to support agricultural and horticultural production in the Hawke's Bay region.

+In mid-April 2026, Patterson visited South Dunedin's Surrey Street and met with members of the Surrey Street Flood Action Group including convener Lynne Newell, Julian Doorey and Neil Johnstone.
+He described the Dunedin City Council's flood prevention work in the areas as "too little, too late" and proposed the use of funds from the Government's Regional Development Fund for flood mitigation work including the redevelopment of the former Forbury Park Raceway.
+Patterson also met with Mayor of Dunedin Sophie Barker and other DCC councillors to discuss government funding for flood prevention in Dunedin.
+Barker and DCC councillor Brent Weatherall defended the Council's flood prevention work in South Dunedin while emphasising the need for more central government support.